desultory/ugrd/readme.md

 `key_type` can be either `gpg` or `keyfile`.
 If it is not set, cryptsetup will prompt for a passphrase.
 If this is set globally, it applies to all `cryptsetup` definitions.

+If a key is being used, it can be specified with `key_file` under the cryptsetup entry.
+This WILL NOT be pulled as a dependency, and is indented to be on some `mount` which is properly mounted.

 ### General config

 The following configuration options can exist in any module, or the base config